NVIDIA/aistore/docs/get_batch.md

-# GetBatch: Multi-Object Retrieval API
+# GetBatch: Distributed Multi-Object Retrieval

 ## Overview

 GetBatch is AIStore's high-performance API for retrieving multiple objects and/or archived files in a single request.
 It assembles the requested data into a TAR (or compressed) archive and delivers it as a continuous stream.

-> GetBatch is implemented by the extended action (job) codenamed "x-moss" and is available via `/v1/ml/moss` API endpoint.
+> GetBatch is implemented by the [eXtended Action](/docs/overview.md#xaction) (job).
+Internally, the job is codenamed x-moss.
+The respective API endpoint: `/v1/ml/moss`.

 Regardless of retrieval source (in-cluster objects, remote objects, or shard extractions), GetBatch always preserves the **exact ordering** of request entries in both streaming and buffered modes.